 Showing a video is a great way to kick off an introductory meeting and get people interested.
 The following is a list of videos and other resources MSFC can loan students.
-Contact us two weeks before your event to reserve the video you want.
+Contact us four weeks before your event to reserve the video you want.

 Note: Usage of the video library is restricted to MSFC student chapters only.